s-blais/scrumdinger-localized/README.md

 * Got ES and FR working (Disclaimer: translation accuracy not guaranteed!)
 * Couldn't quite figure out how to localize the strings that include interpolated values (e.g., "Speaker 3 of 5").
 The `%11d` method I found in documentation doesn't seem to apply to interpolations in an explicit `return` or in a `Label()`.
 * Don't yet understand how some automatic(?) styled(?) upcasing of string elements in the base language doesn't carry over to the localizations.
-Seems rather awkward to have to `"Cancel" = "ANNULAR"`
+Seems rather awkward to have to `"Cancel" = "ANNULAR"` DEVELOPING: Seems this is a debugging artifact, LOL...
+I'm looking into this

 This was fun, and I'd love to learn how these localizations are implemented on a larger scale.